resque/resque-scheduler/README.markdown

         # Resque::Scheduler.set_schedule (and remove_schedule) methods.
         # When dynamic is set to true, the scheduler process looks for
         # schedule changes and applies them on the fly.
+        # Note: This feature is only available in >=2.0.0.
         #Resque::Scheduler.dynamic = true
       end
     end